BabzT/ToDo-App/readme.md

 - Edit Tasks
 - Mark the done tasks and delete tasks
 - Can view all pending and completed tasks
-- Change to light or dark mode on toggle
+- Change to light or dark mode on toggle :last_quarter_moon:

 ## Technologies Used